Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 ## Functional testing for web services (via ASP.NET Core)

-There might still be some confusion as to what constitutes functional testing or how exactly it's supposed to look, especially if you've never done it before, so it makes sense to show a simple but complete example.
+There might still be some confusion as to what constitutes functional testing or how exactly it's supposed to look, especially if you've never done it before.
+So it makes sense to show a simple but complete example.

 For this, we will turn the solar calculator from earlier into a web service and cover it with tests according to the rules we've outlined in the previous part of the article.
 This app will be based on ASP.NET Core, which is a web framework I'm most familiar with, but the same idea should also equally apply to any other platform.

 Our web service is going to expose endpoints to calculate sunrise and sunset times based on the user's IP address or provided location.
 To make things a bit more interesting, we'll also add a Redis caching layer to store previous calculations for faster responses.